 Arthritis refers to inflammation of the joints.
 People may find that arthritis pain can negatively impact their sleep.
 The best mattress for arthritis will relieve pressure on joints and support the body.

-However, pain from arthritis can make it difficult to get good quality sleep.
-Not getting enough sleep can make joint pain worse, which may make it even harder to sleep.
+However, pain from arthritis can make it difficult to get good-quality sleep.
+Not getting enough sleep can worsen joint pain, making it even harder to sleep.

-This article will discuss what people should look for in a mattress and suggest options for people with arthritis to consider.
+This article will discuss what people should look for in a mattress and suggest options for people with arthritis.